 When walking with a dog there are certain additional rules.
 It makes sense to gem up by reading the Scottish Outdoor Access Code.

 You cannot walk a dog through a field with young livestock (lambs or calves) in it.

-Dogs must be kept under close control (i.e not running at a distance from you).
+Dogs must be kept on a short lead or under close control (i.e not running at a distance from you).